Locating a Greenhouse:

 accessible from both home and garden, combined

-with the above considerations, should make for a
+considerations, should make for a

 very happy gardener.